Zhaycub/ServerRoom-TemperatureSensor/README.md

 The problem we are trying to address.

 The problem addressed when making this project was the temperature of the server room in our school.
-The idea was to monitor the server room to make sure it was not overheating, because it is a common problem.
-We solved this problem by making a temperature monitor that can display the high, low, and current temperatures.
+The idea was to monitor the server room to make sure it was not overheating, because it is a common problem due to poor circulation.
+I solved this problem by making a temperature monitor that can display the high, low, and current temperatures.
 This monitor can also give a light signal when the temperature leaves a certain temperature range.

 Design Process

-The idea was prompted to us by our teacher Mr. Replogle.
+The idea was prompted to me by our teacher Mr. Replogle.
 He gave us a website to work with to complete this project.
 The website, https://www.rototron.info/projects/pi-temperature-monitor/ .
-We took the base from that and decided to make changes according to what we needed to accomplish.
-Such as, he had a reset, but we decided not to add the switch.
+I took the base from that and decided to make changes according to what I needed to accomplish.
+Such as, he had a reset button, but we decided not to add the button.

 What it does